What Are Home Generators?

-- Alternative Fuel Capacity – For portable generators, certain models include the option to run on a propane or natural gas.
+- Alternative Fuel Capacity – For portable generators, certain models include the option to run on propane or natural gas.
 Conversely, standard portable generators run on gasoline, although certain models include conversion kits.

 - Fuel Gauge – For many people, the fuel gauge will be mandatory.
 The gauge enables homeowners to check how much fuel remains in a portable generator.

-- Removable Console – Enables homeowners direct connection between the generator and appliances, so you can plug in and run without running (potentially risky) extension cords outdoors.
+- Removable Console – Enables homeowners to direct connection between the generator and appliances, so you can plug in and run without running (potentially risky) extension cords outdoors.